interledger/testnet/README.md

 ```

 Using your preferred text editor, open the `./docker/dev/.env` file and configure the necessary environment variables.
-The `RAPYD_ACCESS_KEY` and `RAPYD_SECRET_KEY` variables values can be found in your Rapyd Sandbox account, under the Developers menu item.
+The `RAPYD_ACCESS_KEY` and `RAPYD_SECRET_KEY` variables values can be found in your Rapyd Sandbox account (you need to create an account at [rapyd.net](https://www.rapyd.net)), under the Developers menu item.
 The `RAPYD_SETTLEMENT_EWALLET` variable value can be found in your Rapyd Sandbox account details.

-To create a new Testnet Wallet account, a verification email will be sent to the provided email address.
+To create a new Interledger Test Wallet account, a verification email will be sent to the provided email address.
 If you want to send emails within the development environment, you will need to have a personal Sendgrid account and update the following environment variables: `SEND_EMAIL` to `true`, `SENDGRID_API_KEY` and `FROM_EMAIL`.
 If you prefer not to send emails in the development environment, simply set `SEND_EMAIL` to `false` and use the verification link found in the Docker `wallet-backend` container logs to finalize the registration process for a new user.

 Cross-currency transactions are supported.
 To enable this functionality, you will need to register at [freecurrencyapi.com/](https://freecurrencyapi.com/) and update the `RATE_API_KEY` environment variable with your own API key.
+Currencies can be added in the `admin` environment.
+For example `assetCode` is `USD`, `assetScale` is `2`, and you will need to add an amount to `liquidity`.

+To play with the e-commerce application, you will need to create a USD payment pointer with the name `boutique`, then generate public and private key for the payment pointer in the `Developer Keys` found in the `Settings` menu of Interledger Test Wallet.
+You also need to update the following environment variables: `PRIVATE_KEY` to the generated base64 encoded private key, `KEY_ID` to the `boutique` payment pointer key id and `PAYMENT_POINTER` to `http://rafiki-backend/boutique`.

 ### Local Playground